prisma-collective/docs/docs/processes/resourcing.md

    - **Bot Arrays**: Implementing bot arrays for event management and real-time feedback loops enhances the efficiency and adaptability of resourcing processes.

 4. **Social Resourcing**
-   - **Community Engagement**: Building strong relationships with [[communities of place]] and [[communities of practice]] is vital.
+   - **Community Engagement**: Building strong relationships with [[Communities of Place]] and [[communities of practice]] is vital.
 This involves fostering trust through participatory design processes and ensuring that local stakeholders are integral to decision-making.
    - **Partnerships**: Collaborating with external organizations and stakeholders to leverage their expertise and resources, thereby amplifying the impact of local initiatives.

 ---